How can I access and use resources in the Library and Archives?

 IMPORTANT: The Library and Archives reading room is now open again to the public and all researchers.
 To protect users and staff, we ask that you please call or email us to make an appointment for your visit.

 The reading room can be accessed by appointment Monday to Thursdays from 9:00 am to 4:00 pm.
 Please contact us prior to your visit so we can have the requested materials ready for you on your arrival.

 The reading room is closed for all statutory holidays, as well as National Aboriginal Day, the Friday preceding Thanksgiving, and during CSTC Annual General Assemblies.

 The reading room may be closed on short notice based on staffing availability.
 We apologize for this inconvenience.

 Accessing the Collection

-Although the CSTC Library and Archives is focused on serving members and staff of the CSTC and CSFN, all researchers are welcome to come to our reading room and conduct research.
+Although the CSTC Library and Archives is focused on serving members and staff of the CSTC and CSFN, all researchers are welcome to make an appointment to visit our reading room and conduct research.